LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ### Comparison

-Finally, to facilitate observation and comparison, we will draw the prediction results of the six models introduced in the figure below simultaneously (Note: You must first run all the codes of the above prediction models to see the results of these six prediction models).
-We can observe and compare the prediction accuracy of the six models under different time intervals and curve change characteristics, which is convenient for users to decide on the final model selection and possible future applications.
+In the final step, to enable an effective comparison and observation of the performance of the six models we've explored, we plan to plot their prediction results simultaneously on the same graph.
+This comprehensive visualization will include the forecast outcomes of the ARIMA, SARIMAX, auto_arima, Prophet, LSTM, and Holt-Winters models.

+To view this comparative visualization, it's important to first ensure that all the code for the prediction models mentioned above has been executed.
+Once this is done, the graph can be generated, showcasing the prediction results of each model side by side.

+This graphical comparison allows us to observe and contrast the accuracy of each model under various time intervals and through different patterns of curve changes.
+Such a visual representation is incredibly useful for users to assess the strengths and weaknesses of each model in context.
+Based on this analysis, users can make more informed decisions regarding the most suitable model for their specific needs and potential future applications, especially considering the unique characteristics of their time series data.

 ```python
 fig, axes = plt.subplots(nrows=3, ncols=2, figsize=(12, 8))